dlnetworks/dune-weaver-maze-generator/README.md

 # Dune Weaver Maze Generator

 A browser-based circular maze generator for the [Dune Weaver](https://github.com/tuanchris/dune-weaver) sand table.
-Generate solvable polar mazes, preview them live, save them to your table's pattern library with one click, and even **solve them interactively** by driving the steel ball through the corridors with an on-screen d-pad — including a first-person view that turns your sand table into a tabletop maze game.
+Generate solvable polar mazes, preview them live, save them to your table's pattern library with one click, and even **solve them interactively** by driving the steel ball through the corridors with an on-screen d-pad.

 The whole app is one self-contained HTML file.
 No build step, no dependencies, no package manager.
 Drop it in and go.